Administrative Rule Adopted by the FPD&R Board Pursuant to Rule-Making Authority

 (C) The Board is authorized and empowered to administer oaths, subpoena and examine witnesses.

 (D) The Board shall retain one or more independent hearings officers who shall be members of the Oregon State Bar, have relevant disability training and experience, and who shall not be a Member or beneficiary of a Member.
-Such hearings officers shall conduct hearings and decide applications for benefits consistent with Chapter 5 of the City Charter, and in section 5.6.03 of these rules.
+Such hearings officers shall conduct hearings and decide applications for benefits consistent with Chapter 5 of the City Charter, and in section 5.6.03 of these Administrative Rules.

 (E) The Board shall establish rules of evidence and procedure for the conduct of hearings.

 (F) The Board shall establish an independent panel to consider appeals from the hearings officer’s decisions.
 One panel member shall be appointed for an initial one year term and then every three (3) years thereafter; the second panel member shall be appointed for an initial two (2) year term and every three (3) years thereafter and the third panel member shall be appointed for an initial three (3) year term and every three (3) years thereafter.
 Panel members shall be members of the Oregon State Bar, shall have relevant disability training and experience, and shall not be a Member or beneficiary of a Member.
 Panel members may be removed by the Board for cause.

 (G) The Board shall pay from the Fund the reasonable expenses of vocational rehabilitation of disabled Members established in a vocational rehabilitation plan approved by the Fund Administrator to reduce disability benefits.
 The Board may, but has no obligation to, pay other financial incentives that demonstrate a reduction in disability costs.

 (H) The Board may pay its administrative expenses from the Fund and may borrow from the General Fund.
 The Board may purchase bonds or insurance covering any act or failure to act.